lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - externalization without binary serialization
 - maybe field length and type meta-data handling

-## automating speaking-time at events such as debates
+## automating/managing speaking-time at events such as debates
 - defining and classifying bad actors

 ## types of bytes in coordination data